umalabs/.github/profile/README.md

-UMA Labs focuses on the innovative use of authentication and authorization technologies in open networks in conformance with the [NIST Special Publication 800-63-3 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
+UMA Labs focuses on the innovative use of authentication and authorization technologies in open networks in conformance with the [NIST Special Publication 800-63-3](https://pages.nist.gov/800-63-3/), Digital Identity Guidelines.